github/site-policy/Policies/github-terms-of-service.md

 &dagger; The heading for any particular block of collapsible text is always displayed, whether the block be collapsed or expanded.
 You can toggle whether a block of collapsible text is expanded or collapsed, by clicking upon the block's heading.

 #### One-row, two-cell tables
-&dagger; For each one-row, two-cell table in this agreement, whilst the condition detailed in the left-hand cell of the table evaluates to true, the right-hand cell of the table should be observed; otherwise the right-hand cell can be ignored.
+&dagger; For each one-row, two-cell table in this agreement, whilst the condition detailed in the left cell of the table evaluates to true, the right cell of the table should be observed.
+In such cases, the right cell should be read straight after the left cell, to provide the correct context for the right-cell text.
+In all other cases, the right cell can be ignored.
 Such tables are meant to be read in this manner, and have no other significance.

 #### Daggered texts
 &dagger; In order to understand the obligations directly imposed upon you in this Agreement, you only need to read the texts marked in one of the following ways with a dagger (the &dagger; symbol):